heatherzurek/BetterDoctor-Lookup/README.md

 ## Support and contact details

-_If you have any questions or concerns please contact us at Heather.Zurek@Gmail.com_
+_If you have any questions or concerns please contact me at Heather.Zurek@Gmail.com_

 ## Technologies Used